selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 ## Task

-Forward logs to log server.
-If it's unavailable, do not lose messages, but preserve and and send later.
-Handle multi-line messages correctly.
+Forward logs to log server:
+* If server is unavailable, do not lose messages, but preserve them and and send later.

-Additional goals:
+* Handle multi-line messages correctly.

-* server reconfiguration is not required for new log files, client reconfiguration is sufficient
+* For new log files client reconfiguration is sufficient, server reconfiguration is not required.
-* forwarding of all log files with name matching wildcard, saved separately on server with same names
+* Forward all log files with name matching wildcard, save separately on server with the same names.

 Only Linux servers are used.